 - Draw a picture version of your original baseline plan, displaying only critical path activities.

-- Explain the assumptions, open questions, and late milestones, highlighting decisions required.
+- Explain the assumptions, open questions, and late milestones, highlighting the decisions required.

 - Build a “forward pass” view by adding a timeline starting from a realistic start date.
 This will illustrate the delay to the “go live” date, producing a greater sense of urgency than that generated by static red milestones.

 You now know the secrets of the pros: Planning proves most effective when combined with reporting.
-The more you use your plans for reporting purposes, the more your programme stakeholders will value the planning, stay aligned with the project, and recognize the importance of rapid decisions for keeping the programme on track (including, perhaps, the hiring of more planners for your team!).
+The more you use your plans for reporting purposes, the more your program stakeholders will value the planning, stay aligned with the project, and recognize the importance of rapid decisions for keeping the program on track (including, perhaps, the hiring of more planners for your team!).

-The directors of project management offices can analyse the quality of project data against their own processes, enable them to implement a good discipline, while guaranteeing great quality of data for all other executive reports.
+The directors of project management offices can analyze the quality of project data against their own processes, enabling them to implement a good discipline while guaranteeing great quality of data for all other executive reports.
 Pcubed implemented this capability in a large multi-currency cash settlement system.
 After going live with quality check reporting, both organizations measured increasing data quality and process adherence.

 Executive reporting not only provides decision-makers with useful data but also promotes project managers to own, update, and care for their data.
 When this happens, good results follow.

 Leveraging data from project management systems uses simple business intelligence, but it’s also easier than that, because unlike most BI projects, PM projects maintain the data in a structured way that makes reporting easy.
 So projects to deliver these reporting capabilities are fast turnaround and show great return on investment.

 While project data may be used by project offices, project managers, and project team members, maybe it’s about time for executives to take advantage of the enormous potential that’s hidden in their own systems.